urbit/urbit.org-reloaded/content/using/id/overview.md

 to determine who is the new owner.
 With the land registry, all you need to do is ask the registry which sale happened first, and that's the one that counts.

-However, Urbit is yours and it's forever.
+Again, Urbit is yours and it's forever.
 Trusting central registries jeopardizes both.
 The keen reader will notice that the problem of determining which key rotation happened first is exactly the double-spend problem that Satoshi solved with his proof of work algorithm for Bitcoin.
 His first block